Group Sequential Design with Posterior and Posterior Predictive Probabilities: Proxies to the Joint Sampling Distribution

+We prove Lemma \ref{lem0} and express $\boldsymbol{\Sigma}_r^2$ as a function of the inverse Fisher information in Appendix A.1 of the supplement.
+We only use the approximate sampling distribution in (\ref{eq:joint.mle}) for theoretical development and need not obtain $\boldsymbol{\Sigma}_r^2$ in practice.
+The entries in $\boldsymbol{\Sigma}_r^2$ implicitly account for the constants $c_t$ and $A_t$ specified for each analysis $t$.
+The result in Lemma \ref{lem0} is related to the joint canonical distribution in sequential design theory \citep{jennison1997group, scharfstein1997semiparametric,jennison1999group}.

+Our proxies are also predicated on an asymptotic approximation to the posterior of $\delta = \delta(\boldsymbol{\theta})$ based on the Bernstein-von Mises (BvM) theorem outlined in Chapter 10.2 of \citet{vaart1998bvm}.
 The four conditions for the BvM theorem must therefore be satisfied to apply our methodology.
-The first three conditions concern the likelihood function and are also required for the asymptotic normality of the maximum likelihood estimator (MLE), detailed in Theorem 5.39 of \citet{vaart1998bvm}.
-For reasons described shortly, our methodology also requires that those regularity conditions are satisfied.
-The final condition for the BvM theorem concerns the analysis prior $p(\boldsymbol{\theta})$.
-This prior must be absolutely continuous with positive density in a neighborhood of the true value for $\boldsymbol{\theta}$.
-This true value is $\boldsymbol{\theta}_{r} \sim \Psi$ in iteration $r$.
-For the $r^{\text{th}}$ iteration, we let $\hat{\delta}^{_{(n)}}_r$ be the maximum likelihood estimate for $\delta(\boldsymbol{\theta})$ corresponding to an analysis with $n$ accrued observations.
-The limiting posterior of $\delta$ for this single analysis prompted by the BvM theorem is
+The first three conditions concern the likelihood function and are also required for the asymptotic normality of the MLE.
+The final condition concerns the analysis prior $p(\boldsymbol{\theta})$.
+This prior must be absolutely continuous with positive density in a neighborhood of the true parameter values $\boldsymbol{\theta}_r$ in iteration $r$.
+The limiting posterior of $\delta$ for the $t^{\text{th}}$ analysis prompted by the BvM theorem is